MAGAZINE · INTERVIEW

 The interior is the continuity of the exterior and nature: I always try to reduce the edge visually and in its materiality.
 Materials and colors in my project always come from the surrounding context and nature.

-I would say that my creative process starts like an archeologist: I always do a lot of research: for a house: on the location, the history of the country, the city, for an object I proceed to same way because we always have lessons to get from the past and from the nature…
+I would say that my creative process starts like an archeologist: I always do a lot of research: for a house, on the location, the history of the country, the city, for an object, I proceed in the same way because we always have lessons to get from the past and from nature…

-Then Art is a fundamental inspiration in my work, I learned about minimalism from Donald Judd, Carl Andre, or Lee Ufan and about materiality from Andy Goldsworthy, Richard Long, and all artists from the land art.
+Then Art is a fundamental inspiration in my work, I learned about minimalism from Donald Judd, Carl Andre, and Lee Ufan, and about materiality from Andy Goldsworthy, Richard Long, and all artists from the land art.

-I really like Noé Duchaufour Lawrence’s designs and especially with “made in situ” and “Maison Intègre”.
+I really like Noé Duchaufour Lawrence’s designs, especially with “made in situ” and “Maison Intègre”.
 His approach is such a great inspiration.
-My family is in the textile industry and I have a particular relationship with fabrics: I admire Sheila Hick and Annie Albers works as well as Agnes Martin.
+My family is in the textile industry, and I have a particular relationship with fabrics: I admire Sheila Hick and Annie Albers’ works as well as Agnes Martin.

 Humility.

-10. How do you think the interior design world has changed in the past decade?
-And how has it influenced your approach?
+How do you think the interior design industry changed over the last decades?

-The social media and the profusion of images show how important it is to connect the interior, the object..to life and surroundings, and how important it is to stimulate and keep the imagination free.
+Social media and the profusion of images show how important it is to connect the interior, the object, to life and surroundings, and how important it is to stimulate and keep the imagination free.

 This is why the advice I would give to beginning artists is to use all the time they have for the creation process and not go too fast….